ShadowBooster/ShadowBooster/README.md

 - 👋 Hi, I’m @ShadowBooster
-- 👀 I’m interested in ...
+- 👀 I’m interested in Nixos and functional programming
 - 🌱 I’m currently learning Rust
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on nothing at the moment
-- 📫 How to reach me ...
+- 📫 How to reach me signal

 <!---
 ShadowBooster/ShadowBooster is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.